wilvera/github-games/README.md

-## Welcome to GitHub Games - Omar Vásquez CAMBIO EN EL MAIN
+## Welcome to GitHub Games - Omar Vásquez CAMBIO EN QA 1
 - wilVera

 A project based learning activity for people who are getting started with Git and GitHub.